Eastern Mennonite University

 The challenge and intent of SASS is to build on that legacy and promote dialogue and action on scientific issues with faculty and students represented in university academic departments, upper level high school students and faculty, and with professionals in the local community.

-Programming to carry out SASS goals includes regular monthly meetings of the membership, creation and maintenance of an interactive web site, speaker forums involving the campus and community, small group book studies, and luncheon dialogues with short paper presentations.
+Programming to carry out SASS goals includes regular meetings of the membership, creation and maintenance of an interactive web site, speaker forums involving the campus and community, and small group book studies.

-For more information on SASS, please email .
+For more information on SASS, please email sass@emu.edu.